VirtusLab/git-machete/docs/source/cli/github.rst

     If ``.git/info/reviewers`` file is present, its contents (one GitHub login per line) are used to set reviewers.

     The subject of the first unique commit of the branch is used as PR title.
-    If ``.git/info/description`` or ``.github/pull_request_template.md`` file is present, its contents are used as PR description.
+    If ``.git/info/description`` or ``.github/pull_request_template.md`` template is present, its contents are used as PR description.
     Otherwise (or if ``machete.github.forceDescriptionFromCommitMessage`` is set), PR description is taken from message body of the first unique commit of the branch.

-    If the newly-created PR is stacked atop another PR, the actual PR description posted to GitHub will be prepended with a section listing the entire related chain of PRs.
+    If the newly-created PR is stacked atop another PR, the actual PR description posted to GitHub will include a generated section ("intro") listing the entire related chain of PRs.
+This section will be delimited with ``<!-- start git-machete generated -->`` and ``<!-- end git-machete generated -->`` comments in Markdown.
+If a PR template file exists and contains these comments already, the generated section will be placed between them; otherwise, it will be placed at the beginning.

     **Options:**